Reading Time: 4 minutes

 After googling multiple times how to run a business/ be self employed and cope with a loss/ losing a baby I realised I was on my own with this one.
 I couldn’t find a single blog post or article on this subject, so I’ve decided to make my own as I’m 100% sure I’m not the only one who has had to deal with a trauma and tried seeking advice on the subject.

 This statement shocked me the most “Ectopic Pregnancy is a common, life threatening condition that is the leading cause of death in early pregnancy.”
 After reading this I’ve decided to raise money for The Ectopic Pregnancy Trust charity they helped us in ways I couldn’t imagine.
-10% from every sale made through the website will be donated directly to them.
+10% of profits from every sale made through the website will be donated directly to them.

 The Ectopic Pregnancy Trust truly couldn’t have been more helpful, from phone calls to emails or just the vast amount of information readily available on their website.
 It somehow made everything more bearable and easier to digest being able to read the information I needed at any time.
 I would often forget that although I was the one going through it physically, James was going through it too and they have advice for partners and family/friends.